 If you are not eligible for adjustment of status or must/would like to apply outside of the U.S, you will need to go through the process of consular processing.
 As a spouse of a U.S. citizen or permanent resident, you your spouse must file a Form I-130 for you, which starts the process.
 From there, your petition will be either approved or denied, and you will move forward in the process toward your interview.
 The next step involves another application that must be submitted to the U.S. Visa Center.
 It is very important to notify the U.S. Visa Center of any changes to your petition, as various small details may affect your status.

 For either of these two options to be right for you, you and your spouse must meet some additional requirements.
 These include being lawfully married to the beneficiary and proving that your spouse will provide support for you and has the means to support you.
 This is known as a “Affidavit of Support” or “Financial Affidavit.”
 Whether your spouse’s income qualifies to support you depends on the size of your household and the current federal poverty guidelines.
 Your spouse must also prove that they live primarily in the United States.
 There is a cost that comes with applying for a marriage based green card for both parties, and sponsorship is usually required.

-If you have any questions or need any help with criminal charges or arrests affecting your immigration status, do not hesitate to contact the Law Firm of Gian-Franco Melendez, LLC to speak with an experienced immigration attorney about your options.
+Either of these processes can be lengthy and complicated.
+From start to finish, the process will most likely last anywhere from a year to three years.
+Each process requires detailed steps and requirements, so it is best to work with an immigration attorney to ensure that you meet all requirements and fulfill all the required steps.
+If you have any questions or need any help with your green card or immigration status, do not hesitate to contact the Law Firm of Gian-Franco Melendez, LLC to speak with an experienced immigration attorney about your options.